dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 ## Assumptions

-**Shell**: I usually work with [fish](https://fishshell.com/) but the plain vanilla is bash, so will slide with bash on the production server for everything.
+**Shell**: I usually work with [fish](https://fishshell.com/) but the plain vanilla is [bash](https://www.gnu.org/software/bash/), so bash will be used for everything on production machines.

-**Application Server**: Why passenger.
+**Application Server**: Mostly for being a good default and quite standard.

 **General approach**: Big bang deployment.
 In theory we could test each step in isolation and then integrate.
 I tried to do that to some extend, but I rather